Garla-mantix/bank-app-blazor/README.md

 * Integration with a real database (e.g. SQLite) instead of local storage.
 * Improve login and authentication (several login-accounts stored in a database and bank accounts/transactions linked to those login-accounts).
 * Improved responsiveness and UI.
-* Make it possible to navigate to a specific account's transaction history from the My Accounts-page.
 * Make currency exchange possible when transferring funds between accounts with different currencies.
 * Exporting/importing data via JSON (e.g. monthly expense reports).
-* Change Balance and Interest Rates to double instead of decimal for more accurate math.
+* Change Balance and Interest Rates to doubles instead of decimals for more accurate math.
 <br/>

 ## How to check out the app